hotmic-wp/hotmic-media-player-ios/README.md

 ### Analytics Event Observing

 To be notified of analytics events as they occur, you can implement the `HMMediaPlayerAnalyticsEventObserving` protocol.
-Documentation for event names and info keys and values is not yet available..
+[SDK Analytics Documentation](https://docs.hotmic.io/sdk-analytics)

 ```swift
 HMMediaPlayer.analyticsObserver = self